cDaIryPOUV/ePat/README.md

 ePat extends the conventional PROVEAN to enable the following two things.

-1. To calculate the pathogenicity of indel variants with frameshift and mutations near splice junctions, for which the conventional PROVEAN could not calculate the pathogenicity of these variants.
+1. To calculate the pathogenicity of indel variants with frameshift and variants near splice junctions, for which the conventional PROVEAN could not calculate the pathogenicity of these variants.
 2. Batch processing is used to calculate the pathogenicity of multiple variants in a mutation list (VCF file) in a single step.